 Like many essential oils, cedarwood can benefit both the mind and the body.
 It has medicinal properties that can help with a variety of issues, from hair loss to emotional troubles.
-Here are the properties associated with cedarwood essential oil:

 In essence, cedarwood essential oil can help deal with microbial infections, reduce pain, reduce blemishes, regulate the menstrual cycle, clear toxins, and improve your mental balance.

 Cedar essential oil is a great addition to various aromatherapy blends.
 It adds a calming, woodsy scent that can make you feel warm and comfortable.
 It will thus be able to help you improve your mood, relieve stress and anxiety, and achieve a mental and emotional balance.

 You can also add cedarwood essential oil to massage oil blends, or use it to make scented candles.